MeeFoundation/docs/src/Welcome.md

 If you'd like to learn about, or contribute to, the development of the Mee identity agent, the following sections are most relevant:

--  [Identity agent](./Identity_agent.md) - an overview that describes an agent app that runs on your own devices, represents you and protects your interests online.
+-  [Identity agent](./Identity_agent.md) - an overview that describes an app that runs on your own devices, represents you and protects your interests online.
 This agent, in combination with a human information license agreement, will enable users to enter into high-trust, private data sharing relationships with service providers' mobile apps and websites.
 - [Architecture](Architecture.md) - a larger picture of how this agent interoperates with relying parties.
 - [Data model](Data_model.md) - describes the agent's data model